awaxye/BME547/Lectures/Lecture3Jan23.md

     - Prevents package version conflicts between different projects.
     - Establishes a minimized storage footprint of packages for each project (though commonly-used packages in many projects will be replicated).

-  + `virtualenv` will be used to create virtual environments for each Python project.
+previously we used `virtualenv`  to create virtual environments for our Python project.
-  + :eyes: Make sure that you have `pip` and `virtualenv` installed on your laptop. :eyes:

-Let's create a virtual environment

-new repository mkdir test_venv, cd test_venv, git init add python

 * Steps towards creating and configuring a virtual environment:
   1. `virtualenv env` (creates a local python virtual environment in `env/`)
   1. `source env/bin/activate` (activate the working environment)